-- ITS to document make, model, serial number, and asset tag number of said assets. - List of assets are provided to the Director of Information Technology for review and approval. - List of assets are provided to the Business Office for review to verify if the items are capital equipment and, if so, record the disposition including residual value. - Assets are physically removed from campus using an acceptable method of disposal. - ITS to update internal inventory list to indicate assets have been removed from service.
+- ITS to review and document make, model, serial number, and asset tag number of said assets. - List of assets are provided to Finance & Business Operations for review to verify if the items are capital equipment and, if so, record the disposition including residual value. - Assets are physically removed from campus using an acceptable method of disposal. - ITS to update internal inventory list to indicate assets have been removed from service.